Time to take a close look – my Blinkist review

 And what about pricing?

-Note: Let me get the pricing part out of the way by saying that it’s a no brainer if you factor in the exclusive Four Minute Books 20% discount you get for being an awesome fellow book nerd – you can learn all about that here.
+Note: Let me get the pricing part out of the way by saying that it’s a no brainer if you factor in the exclusive Four Minute Books 20% discount you get for being an awesome fellow book nerd – you can redeem it here.

 Does it hold up against other services, who offer book summaries?
 After all, there are plenty of them out there.